ryanhabis/cloud_architecture/ca2/ca2_spec.md

 The most recent commit in advance of the deadline will be graded.

-# Demonstration

-You will be required to demonstrate your solution briefly during a lab session after the submission date.
-The demonstration should include:

-- Setup automatically including the creation of all resources.
-- VM setup via cloud-init and perhaps afterwards (e.g. file transfer)
-- System running
-- Teardown

-It is expected that you will be able to explain in professional terms how you achieved the system's functionality.

 # Feedback

 Group feedback will be provided in class.